Consensys/doc.goquorum/docs/Tutorials/Contracts/Deploying-Contracts.md

   privateFor: [toPublicKey]
 };
 console.log("Creating contract...");
-// Generate and send the Raw transaction to the Besu node using the eea_sendRawTransaction JSON-RPC call const txHash = await web3quorum.priv.generateAndSendRawTransaction(txOptions);
+const txHash = await web3quorum.priv.generateAndSendRawTransaction(txOptions);
 console.log("Getting contractAddress from txHash: ", txHash);
 console.log("Private Transaction Receipt: ", txHash.contractAddress);
 ```

 `txOptions` contains the following field:

 * `nonce` - the count of transactions from this account
 * `from` - address of the EthSigner account.
 For example `0x9b790656b9ec0db1936ed84b3bea605873558198`.
 * `gasLimit` - amount of gas provided by the sender for the transaction